rombrew/phobia/doc/MachineProbe.md

 	(pmc) pm_probe_impedance

-If the procedure fails with an error sure that probe currents are suitable for you machine.
+If the procedure fails with an error code sure that probing currents are suitable for your machine.

 ## Rotor flux linkage